Johnny Longden: Television appearance

 In 1957, Johnny Longden and his wife Hazel Longden, both appeared briefly as themselves on the legendary sitcom, I Love Lucy.
 In the episode, "Lucy and the Loving Cup" (Season 6 Episode 12), Longden was set to receive a trophy for being the winningest jockey in history at an awards dinner at the Babalú nightclub run by Ricky Ricardo.
 Early in the episode, Ricky makes fun of Lucy's new hat, so she puts the trophy over her head as a joke, but it ends up stuck on her head; after many failed attempts to remove it, she is forced to comically make her way through the New York City subway system to get the trophy to the club in time for the ceremony.
 After a run-in with an elderly lady, a homeless man and a cop, Lucy finally makes it to the nightclub and the trophy (with Lucy's head still stuck inside) is presented to a very confused Johnny Longden.
 Longden thanks Ricky for the trophy but asks what he should do about Ricky's wife.
 Ricky replies that Lucy has been his problem for 15 years, so now Johnny can deal with her.

 Last years/legacy

 As of 2006, Longden still holds five track records at Santa Anita Park.
 Longden was a member of the Church of Jesus Christ of Latter-day Saints.
-Longden died on his 96th birthday on St. Valentine's Day at his home in Banning, California.
+Longden died on February 14, 2003, his 96th birthday, at his home in Banning, California.